New Release Books by Judith Viorst

 What Are You Glad About?
 What Are You Mad About?

-From the beloved and internationally bestselling author of Alexander and the Terrible, Horrible, No Good, Very Bad Day, Judith Viorst comes a collection of wry and witty poems that touch on every aspect of the roller-coaster ride that is childhood.
+From the beloved and internationally bestselling author of Alexander and the Terrible, Horrible, No Good, Very Bad Day, Judith Viorst comes a brand-new collection of clever, hilarious, and poignant poems that touch on every aspect of the roller-coaster ride that is childhood.
 Did you wake up this morning all smiley inside?
 Does life taste like ice cream and cake?
 Or does it seem more like your goldfish just died And your insides are one great big ache?
 From school to family to friends, from Grrrr to Hooray!, Judith Viorst takes us on a tour of feelings of all kinds in this thoughtful, funny, and charming collection of poetry that’s perfect for young readers just learning to sort out their own emotions.

-release date: Oct 20, 2015
+release date: Apr 07, 2015

 Alexander, Who's Not